abevoelker/blog/source/_posts/2014-06-29-sick-of-ruby-dynamic-typing-side-effects-object-oriented-programming.md

 * break functionality into lots of small objects
 * use immutabile objects as much as possible (e.g. using thin veneers over primitives or [adamantium][adamantium])
-* separate business logic into collections of functions that act on said objects (service objects)
+* separate business logic into collections of functions that act on said objects ([service objects][service-objects])
 * minimize mutation and side effects to as few places as possible
 * thoroughly document expected type arguments for object instantiation and method invocation with unit tests (mimickry of a static type system)